eamoruso/FakeNewsDefense/README.md

 # How it Works
 There are two components, server side, and client side.
-The server side relies on the news organizations creation of a side car file (XMP).
-The client side is a simple Javascript browser extension written for Mozilla's Firefox browser.
+The server side relies on the news organizations creation of a side car file (XMP) for each particular image associated with this file.
+The client side is responsible for reading The side car file (XMP) and verifying its endorsement and authenticity using a simple Javascript browser extension written for Mozilla's Firefox web browser.

 # Author
 Original idea & project management: Cliff C. Zou